semuconsulting/PyMandel/README.md

 **NB:**

 1. Numba is still officially in Beta.
-1. Numba does not currently support ARM platforms.
 1. The very first time the program is used after installation, jit compilation and caching will delay the first plot by a couple of seconds, but thereafter the rendering should start instantly.

 If desired, the application can be run as a pure Python3 application *without* Numba optimisation by simply removing the Numba `@jit()` decorators in the `mandelprot.py` module, in which case it will run on *any* platform that supports Python 3 / tkinter.
 Rendering times will, however, be significantly slower.